What Is High-Risk Life Insurance and Who Needs It?

 Can I get life insurance if I have a pre-existing condition?

-Yes — a pre-existing condition does not automatically disqualify you from life insurance.
-The outcome depends heavily on the specific condition, how well it’s managed, and how long ago it was diagnosed.
-Conditions like well-controlled Type 2 diabetes, treated depression, or a past cancer diagnosis in long-term remission are routinely approved by insurers, often at substandard but still accessible rates.
-For more information, you can explore high-risk life insurance options.
+Yes.
+A pre-existing condition does not automatically disqualify you.
+The outcome depends on the specific condition, how well it’s managed, and how long ago it was diagnosed.
+Conditions like well-controlled Type 2 diabetes, treated depression, or a past cancer diagnosis in long-term remission are routinely approved, often at substandard but still accessible rates.

 The key is applying with complete, accurate information and working with an independent broker who knows which insurers are most favorable toward your specific condition.
-Some companies specialize in covering applicants with cardiac histories, for example, while others are more competitive for diabetic applicants.
+Some companies specialize in covering applicants with cardiac histories, while others are more competitive for diabetic applicants.
 Matching your condition to the right carrier is where the real savings happen.
-For more information, you can explore how Ranwell Insurance serves as trusted life insurance experts in the Southeast.
+Learn how Ranwell Insurance serves as trusted life insurance experts in the Southeast.

 What is the difference between a table rating and a flat extra charge?

-These are two distinct methods insurers use to price additional risk into your premium, and understanding the difference can help you evaluate quotes more accurately.
+These are two distinct methods insurers use to price additional risk into your premium.
+Understanding the difference helps you evaluate quotes more accurately.

 A flat extra charge is a fixed dollar amount added per $1,000 of coverage, regardless of your base premium.
 For example, a $5 flat extra on a $500,000 policy adds $2,500 per year to your cost.
-Flat extras are frequently used for occupational hazards, dangerous hobbies, or temporary risks — and importantly, they can sometimes be removed once the risk period ends, such as after you leave a hazardous job or complete a high-risk activity.
+Flat extras are frequently used for occupational hazards, dangerous hobbies, or temporary risks, and can sometimes be removed once the risk period ends, such as after you leave a hazardous job or complete a high-risk activity.

-Example: A 40-year-old applying for a $500,000 term life policy with a standard annual premium of $1,200 and a Table 4 rating would pay approximately $2,400 per year — double the standard rate.
+Example: A 40-year-old applying for a $500,000 term life policy with a standard annual premium of $1,200 and a Table 4 rating would pay about $2,400 per year – double the standard rate.
 The same applicant with a $3 flat extra instead would pay $1,200 + $1,500 = $2,700 annually.
-Which method costs more depends entirely on your coverage amount and the specific numbers involved, which is why comparing both is important.
+Which method costs more depends entirely on your coverage amount and the specific numbers involved, so comparing both matters.

 Does employer-provided life insurance cover high-risk individuals?